cwansart/criteria-language-parser/README.md

 # Criteria Language Parser

-To compile and run:
+To compile and run tests:
 ```
-mvn package
+mvn test
-java -jar target/criteria-language-parser
 ```

-When you change the Citeria.g4 you have to recompile via `mvn package`.
+When you change the Citeria.g4 you have to generate the source code via `mvn antlr4:antlr4`.